regeda/expr/README.md

 The executor is blazingly fast and it makes no memory allocation.

-You can add custom functions to the executor to empower your application.
+You can add custom functions to the executor empowering your application.

 ## Syntax